About the Report

 IoT has paved way for “Internet of Water”, linking every system and player in water supply chain - treatment plants, raw water, utility companies, distribution pipes, companies and customers - and equipping decision-makers with crucial insights on status of water resources and equipment used in this vertical.

 IoT-enabled water treatment systems provide market player the opportunity to upgrade productivity and efficacy while improving customer service.
 Moreover, given the amount of labor and time required to gather water and transfer it to treatment sites, IoT is emerging as a much-needed alternative.

 UN surveys state that water scarcity will have direct effect on about 20% of global population by 2025, and indirect influence on remaining inhabitants as well as economic structures.
 Smart water treatment systems based on IoT help eliminate the possibility of these predictions and reverse the damage caused due to imprudent consumption of water resources.

 IoT is a disruptive force for water treatment utilities as it enables uninterrupted water supply in these water-scarce times to individuals residing in remote and isolated areas sans any trouble.
-In the time to come, the new-ahead technology in water treatment system market is expected to fuel production rate of water that will help facilitate supply among the ever-growing population.
+In the time to come, the new-ahead technology in this market is expected to fuel production rate of water that will help facilitate supply among the ever-growing population.

-At present North America and Europe lead the pack in global water treatment system market, collectively capturing about 45% revenue share.
+At present North America and Europe lead the pack, collectively capturing about 45% revenue share.

 The US Environment Protection Agency (EPA) has introduced Safe Drinking Water Act of 1974 that defines criteria for quality of drinking water supplied.
 Coupled with its peers, the agency implements several technical and financial programs to protect residents from imminent threat of infections.
 Such trends are likely to benefit the North America water treatment system market in the coming years.